tonyredondo/debugger-mcp-server/DebuggerMcp/Resources/analysis_guide.md

 analyze(kind: "crash", sessionId: "your-session-id", userId: "your-user-id")
 ```

-> If auto-detection fails, you can load SOS manually: `inspect(kind: "load_sos", sessionId: "...", userId: "...")`.
+> Avoid manually loading SOS during normal flows; `dump(action="open")` auto-loads it for .NET dumps.
+Only use `inspect(kind: "load_sos", sessionId: "...", userId: "...")` if you have explicit evidence that SOS is not loaded (e.g., SOS commands consistently fail).

 ### What It Detects